tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LP-01-Welcome-Class.md

 Engage students by highlighting the benefits of this technology on finance and banking, slack out [this article from Deloitte](../Suplemental/deloitte-nl-fsi-chatbots-adopting-the-power-of-conversational-ux.pdf) were they can learn more about the impact of chatbots in financial services.

-Comment to students the examples of chatbots use cases, ask a couple of them if they are familiar with services like these and what were their experience.
+Present to students the use cases shown on the _Example Chatbots Use Cases_ slide, ask a couple of them if they are familiar with services like these and what were their experience.

-Present to the class the technologies we will use Today and highlight the following:
+Explain to the class the technologies we will use Today and highlight the following:

 * By the end of Today's class we will create a robo advisor using AWS.